matt-sd-watson/annotate_ncov_trees/README.md

 Scripts and workflow elements to automate the annotation of newick trees for COVID-19

+**NOTE: An updated version of this pipeline written in Nextflow can be found in development [here](https://github.com/matt-sd-watson/nextflow_for_bioinformatics/tree/main/tree_annotation)

 ## Installation

 The package requires conda to be installed in the current environment.